Study Abroad and Away

 Whether you are studying off campus today, next semester, or next year, the Financial Aid Office is happy to answer your questions about financial aid for off-campus study.

 Please read the information on this page.
-If you have questions after reviewing our FAQs, feel free to contact Financial Aid Counselor Brandee Norwood at email@example.com or at 704-894-2232.
+If you have questions after reviewing our FAQs, feel free to contact Assistant Director of Financial Aid Brandee Norwood at firstname.lastname@example.org or at 704-894-2232.

-Also, please be sure that your bank account information is updated with Business Services, as any credit refunds will be deposited into the bank account on file.
+Also, please be sure that your bank account information is updated with Business Services prior to your departure, as any credit refunds will be deposited into the bank account on file.

 Continue reading for more information about how financial aid works for off-campus study.